Isocyanide: Structure and bonding

 The C-N distance in isocyanides is 115.8 pm in methyl isocyanide.
 The C-N-C angles are near 180°.

-Akin to carbon monoxide, isocyanides are described by two resonance structures, one with a triple bond between the nitrogen and the carbon and one with a double bond between.
+Akin to carbon monoxide, isocyanides are described by two resonance structures, one with a triple bond between the nitrogen and the carbon and one with a double bond between them.
 The π lone pair of the nitrogen stabilizes the structure and is responsible of the linearity of isocyanides, although the reactivity of isocyanides reflects some carbene character, at least in a formal sense.
 Thus, both resonance structures are useful representations.
 They are susceptible to polymerization.

 Spectroscopy

 Isocyanides exhibit a strong absorption in their IR spectra in the range of 2165–2110 cm^{−1}.

 The electronic symmetry about the isocyanide ^{14}N nucleus results in a slow quadrupolar relaxation so that ^{13}C-^{14}N nuclear spin coupling can be observed, with coupling constants of ca. 5 Hz for the isocyanide ^{13}C nucleus and 5–14 Hz for the ^{13}C nucleus which the isocyanide group is attached to.